 The Radio Controlled Wall Clock I Bought

 I obtained my Radio Controlled Wall Clock (Model EL4780) from www.easylifegroup.com and the brand name is T&J (Tavistock & Jones).
-It works as per enclosed instructions and may be available here.
+It works as per enclosed instructions.
 The basic price was £14.99 but it cost £19.98 including post & packing and VAT.
 When I have looked for one in the past they have either been unavailable or cost prohibitive.
-(Alternative radio controlled wall clocks are available here.)
+(Alternative radio controlled wall clocks are available here.
+In particular I’ve noticed one of a different brand to mine that is specifically suitable for use in the UK and Ireland here.)

-This one claims to be accurate to within 1 second in 138,000,000 years because it is synchronised with an atomic clock under the control of the UK’s atomic time regulator.
+The T&J one claims to be accurate to within 1 second in 138,000,000 years because it is synchronised with an atomic clock under the control of the UK’s atomic time regulator.
 It automatically adjusts to BST in the spring and goes back to GMT in the autumn.
+I’m sure that clocks built to the same radio controlled standards using the same radio sources will have similar levels of accuracy.

 It requires an AA battery to power it.
 I have used a lithium battery in the hope that it will last forever (and because I had one available).
 I had better check it for corrosion annually since it will be in a damp place.